The most satisfying vegetarian meal you’ll ever eat. Guaranteed.

-Drizzle sweet potatoes in olive oil, salt and a small handful of chilli flakes (optional).
+Drizzle olive oil over the sweet potatoes.
+Add salt and a small handful of chilli flakes (optional).

 Bake sweet potatoes for 50 minutes or until soft.

-While potatoes are in oven, sort the guac.
-Scoop flesh out of two avocados.
-Add to bowl.
-Add a handful of chopped coriander, the juice of a lime, a finely chopped red chilli, some salt, pepper and olive oil.
+Whilst the potatoes are in the oven, sort the guacamole.
+Scoop the flesh out of two avocados and add to a bowl.
+Add a handful of chopped coriander leaves, the juice of a lime, a finely chopped red chilli, some salt, pepper and olive oil.
 Mash.

 Chilli time.
 Finely chop 1 onion and 2 peppers.